a22057916w/os/README.md

       3. *Bounded Waiting*: a process must not suffer starvation from waiting to enter the critical section.

 5. What is Synchronization Hardware, and what is its role in a multi-processor system? \
    Synchronization Hardware is hardware that can perform atomic instruction, where atomic means it can not be interrupted even in a multi-processor system.
-So if there is another process in another process try to execute atomic instruction, it    will be blocked by the hardware.
+So if there is another process in another process that tries to execute atomic instruction, it will be blocked by the hardware.

-6.
+6. In Semaphore, Why using the while loop in wait() is not a good method?
+   It may incur Busy Waiting that wastes the CPU cycles.

+7. Explain how the test_and_set() function works in the context of process synchronization. \
+   It reads and sets a shared variable, such as LOCK, that cannot be interrupted.
+If a process wants to enter the critical section, it executes test_and_set() to acquire the lock and prevent other processes from entering the critical section by holding the lock.

+## Chapter 6-2
+1. What is Priority Inversion? and explain the priority-inheritance protocol how to solve it. \
+   A lower-priority process holds the resource that is also required by a higher-priority process and thus, the higher-priority must wait for the lower-priority process to finish.
+If the lower-priority process can be preempted by other lower-     priority processes, the higher-priority process needs to wait longer.
+To solve this problem, the priority-inheritance protocol lets the lower-priority process inherit the higher-priority until it finishes, and then revert.
+In this way, the     inherited process can not be preempted in the case mentioned before.

+2. What is the Bounded-Buffer Problem, and how is it addressed using semaphores? \

+3.